Latvian Association for Support of Disabled People

-Latvian Association for Support of Disabled People (LASDP) is non-profit organization founded in 2010 and based in Riga, Latvia.
+The Latvian Association for Support of Disabled People (LASDP) is a non-profit organization founded in 2010 and based in Riga, Latvia.
 The association supports the rights and interests of Latvian people with disabilities, provides transportation and other services, including education and employment consulting.
-Since 2011 LASDP participates in international projects and activities in collaboration with other Latvian non-profit organizations and Ministry of Welfare of the Republic of Latvia.
+Since 2011, LASDP has participated in international projects and activities in collaboration with other Latvian non-profit organizations and the Ministry of Welfare of the Republic of Latvia.